Sony raises profit view as videogame sales herald turnaround

 As part of its restructuring, Sony has spun off its TV business.
 It also plans to split off its audio and video business as part of a new strategy to encourage greater autonomy among its subsidiaries.

-The company had struggled to gain market share in high-end smartphones, lagging far behind leaders Apple Inc and Samsung Electronics Co Ltd.
+The company had struggled to gain market share in high-end smartphones, lagging far behind leaders Apple Inc (AAPL.O) and Samsung Electronics Co Ltd (005930.KS).

 Sony on Wednesday also narrowed its overall net loss estimate to 126 billion yen from 170 billion yen, and raised its revenue estimate to 8.2 trillion yen from 8.0 trillion yen.